-RECOGNIZE: When you see a munition and it is dangerous.
+RECOGNIZE: Recognize when you may have encountered a munition.

-RETREAT: Do not touch it, but carefully leave the area.
+RETREAT: Do not approach, touch, move or disturb it, but carefully leave the area the way you entered.

-REPORT: Call local authorities to report what you saw.
+REPORT: Call 911!
+Immediately notify local law enforcement of what you saw and where you saw it.